How to Set Up a Free Gift With Purchase on Shopify? (4 Methods)

 Customer-Pick Gift

 Instead of auto-adding a single predetermined gift, you let the customer choose from two or three options.
-This requires an app with a gift picker UI (popup or in-cart widget).
+This requires an app with a gift picker UI (usually a gift pop-up).

 Letting customers choose increases perceived value because they feel in control.
 It also reduces the risk of the gift feeling irrelevant — a problem when you auto-add a single item that not every customer wants.